Executive Team and Staff

 Julius Anastasio, MS

-Julius is an Analyst in the Applied Research and Evaluation department.
-In his role at NICHQ, he is currently focused on evaluation for the Collaborate for Healthy Weight, Best Fed Beginnings and Working to Improve Sickle Cell Healthcare (WISCH) projects.
+Julius is an Analyst in the Applied Research and Evaluation department, currently focused on evaluation for the Best Fed Beginnings and Working to Improve Sickle Cell Healthcare (WISCH) projects.
 Julius has a background in developing and implementing public and community health interventions.
-He holds a BS in Human Development from Cornell University and a MS in Applied Educational Psychology from Northeastern University, with a specialization in early intervention.
+He holds a BS in Human Development from Cornell University and a MS in Applied Educational Psychology with a specialization in early intervention from Northeastern University.

 Project Manager for IT